cdziv/devkit/packages/ddd/README.md

 # Introduction

-@cdziv/devkit-ddd helps you implement Domain-Driven Design (DDD) in your code, building applications with clear domain knowledge, readability, maintainability, and extensibility.
-It is framework- and ORM-agnostic, allowing you to use it in your application as needed.
+`@cdziv/devkit-ddd` assists you in implementing Domain-Driven Design (DDD) in your code, helping you build applications with clear domain knowledge, readability, maintainability, and scalability.
+It does not depend on any frameworks or ORMs and can be used in your application as needed.

-> **Tip**: This document assumes you have a basic understanding of DDD.
-If you are unfamiliar with DDD or unsure whether to adopt it in your application, [Eric Evans’ _Domain-Driven Design_](https://www.domainlanguage.com/ddd/) is a great starting point.
+> **Tip**: This documentation assumes you have a basic understanding of DDD.
+If you are not yet familiar with DDD or unsure whether to adopt it in your application, [Eric Evans' _Domain-Driven Design_](https://www.domainlanguage.com/ddd/) is a great starting point.

 ## Quick Start

+In this section, we will use the core features of this library to implement a simple poker game example at the domain layer.

 ### Installation